-Customary lands can also be leased for Tourism Development projects with a lease term of 30 + 30 years but the investor must make known their interest to the Government of Samoa.
-Other development projects apart from Tourism designated for customary land are leased at a term of 20 + 20 years with the rental rates depending on the value of the land and an agreement made by the two parties (Leaser & Lessee) involved.
+Customary lands can also be leased for Tourism Development projects normally for a lease term of 30 + 30 years.
+Land leases for Non-tourism related projects are normally for a term of 20 + 20 years subject to proposed usage.
+The rental rates also vary based on the market value of the land and as agreed upon by both parties (Lessor & Lessee) involved.